 These are all privileges that come, at least in part, out of explicit policy decisions and government investments.
 They are political choices.
 And in many of the reddest states, politicians have made the choice to abandon women, leaving them less able to experience the bounty of opportunity that feminism can bring.

-Only where white male experience is considered universal are fair pay, education, and reproductive rights facets of “identity politics.”
 Only in a country where white male experience is considered universal are issues like fair pay, paid leave, investment in education, and reproductive rights facets of “identity politics.”
 As women live them, all of these things are crucial economic issues, the very things that keep us afloat or sink our dreams.
 In the corners of the country where feminism has the strongest foothold, things are far from perfect.
 But many women are thriving, and men have done better, too.
 In the vast red middle, where feminism certainly exists but is only truly entrenched in urban islands, more women are struggling, and so are the men around them.

 The answer, therefore, isn’t to abandon the feminist playing field, or offer contrition for putting up a female candidate in a deeply sexist society.
 That cannot be the message we take from Trump’s victory.
 You don’t end bigotry by catering to it.
 You challenge it, every day, not just by saying “that’s wrong” but by offering a competing vision of how life could be.
 The vision Trump offered was a backward-looking one, about restoring America to a time when those of us accused of peddling “identity politics” didn’t have our identities or experiences recognized, and when American institutions and political policies where often explicitly premised on buoying the priorities and privileges of white men.
 For feminists, the challenge now is answering the “what if.”
 What if feminism succeeded in our aims?
 How would that be better for women and for men—including for the Trump-voting white men (and women) who seem to be clinging to a traditional masculinity they rightly see as under threat?